SuperViz/sdk/README.md

 yarn test:e2e
 ```

-You can run tests with default language (EN) or set one of supported: en, pt-BR with commands:
+You can run tests with default language (based on `E2E_LOCALE` env var) or run with one of supported: en, pt-BR with commands:

 ```bash
 # Run tests with English language